MatthiasZepper/whisper-dockerized/README.md

 alias whisper="docker run --rm -itv $(pwd):$(pwd) -w $(pwd) whisper_dockerized_cpu whisper"
 ```

 The standard model of `whisper` is `small`, therefore the container images also contain the `small` by default.
 Nonetheless, it is recommended to always specify the `--model` parameter during invocation.
 If the `--model` parameter is not specified the `small` will be used by default.
-Models not cached inside the container will be downloaded as required, but in this case the `--rm` flag should be skipped and the modified image saved to prevent repeated downloads of models.
+Models not cached inside the container will be downloaded as required.
+In this case consider skipping the `--rm` flag and save your modified image to prevent repeated downloads of models.

 For convenience, the `WHISPER_MODEL` build argument is persisted as environmental variable in the container, so that the cached model of a container can be obtained like so: